CamCove-Crichton/Whiskey-d_Away/README.md

 - After readjusting the way the lists are iterated through for the max attendees, it seems there is a bug when the items are in the basket, it seems to have the same number of attendees on every line item, which is not correct, and the more items you add to the baset the numbers list begins to duplicate, but I have not found a solution to this yet unfortunately.
 - I have noticed there is a slight difference in the background colour of the date of birth fields when it comes to the booking form and the urser profile, which will need to be looked at, at a later stage
 - I found there is an issue that the cursor displays and the colour changes when you hover over the discount banner, but I cannot seem to figure out why.
 I have searched my css file and do not know what class is causing this, as the classes assigned to it, do not have this attribute to it
+- After deployment, I found my webhook endpoint is not succeeding, and so my confirmation emails are not being sent out, and due to time constraints I am unable to figure it out at this point, but will return to it later on.
+- There is a bug with the active icon the if you select the logo to go home the active icon does not move to the home page, and on small displays can seem like its in the wrong place.
+I will come back to it
+- When viewing the tours template in Microsoft Edge, the spacing of the cards is not right on medium displays.
+Due to time constraints I am unable to go adjust spacing and css attributes at the stage, but I will come back to it
+- Found a bug when testing the modal confirmations in the tours template, after introducing the javascript function to open the tour, to correct the html validation issue of having an anchor element in an anchor element, so now when in the tours template as a superuser, when trying to delete the Tour Experience to bring up the modal, it opens up the detail view of the tour.
+So need to look into this

 ## Credits